-Best Practices for Energy Efficiency
+Best Practices For Energy Efficiency

 The coronavirus crisis placed many businesses in the unusual position of being able to save significant amounts of money through improved energy efficiency during protracted shutdowns.
 There are specific best practices that firms can use to determine how much they can save, safely make the changes, and then reverse the process when business starts up again.